charissero/Routes/planning doc - routes.md

 - The target users for this app is bristolians of all abilities, whether advanced cyclists or beginners, whether young or old etc

 >Functionality :

-- During onboarding the app will allow users to input their :
-1. User contact information including name, number, emergancy contacts, email and address
+- During onboarding the app will allow users to input their user contact information i.e name, number, emergancy contact(name and number), home address

-2. Personal information concerning age, ethnicity, gender, weight etc
-4. Cycling landscape preferences like parks, no hills etc which will train the algorithm (however users will be asked each time what they would like that day via prompts).
- - Opendata Bristol : The app will use a Sustrain Cycle Networks dataset from Open Data Bristol to provide route recommendations based on user-specific constraints.
+ - Opendata Bristol
+The app will use a Sustrain Cycle Networks dataset from Open Data Bristol to provide route recommendations based on user-specific constraints.

 >Interface :

 - The app interface will feature :
 1. A fun yet simple layout that is compatible with geolocation and ensures ease of use with adjustements availble like changing font size etc
-2. An inital form for collecting onboarding information
+2. An inital form for collecting onboarding user information
-3. A feedback prompt to collect the user's condition before each journey i.e how they're feeling etc
-4. An interactive map for displaying suggested cycling route incl interactive icons showing what is ahead on the route like hills, parks etc
+3. Past saved routes that the user can request again

 >Data handling :